ZeeshanSultan/tsp/README.md

 > To get task's state (whether its still queued, running or finished)
 >> http://HOST/tsp.php?id=1&op=state

-> To get a tasks's output file
+> To get a task's output file
 >> http://HOST/tsp.php?id=1&op=of

-> To get a tasks's output data
+> To get a task's output data
 >> http://HOST/tsp.php?id=1&op=data

 > To kill a running task